Quantitative Performance Comparison of Various Traffic Shapers in Time-Sensitive Networking: Performance Analysis of Combined Traffic Shapers

 where the calculation of $\alpha^{*}_{Q_i^-[\M]}(t)$ can refer to Eq.~(\ref{g:aggOutArr_AVB_CBS}), and the delay in $\delta_{D}^{Q_i^-}\!(t)$ is the delay upper bound $D_{Q_i^-[\M]}^{\CBS}$ of AVB Class $M_i$ traffic at queue $Q_i^-$.

-The CBS shaping curve $\sigma^{\CBS}_{Q_i[\M]}(t)$ is constructed as the upper envelope of output accumulated bits of AVB Class $i$ from $Q_i$ in any time interval.
-Its expression depends on the choice of the credit state during GB and is given by,
+The CBS shaping curve $\sigma^{\CBS}_{Q_i[\M]}(t)$ is also a non-greedy shaping curve, which is constructed as the upper envelope of output accumulated bits of AVB Class $i$ from $Q_i$ in any time interval.
+Its expression depends on the choice of the credit state during GB and is given by,~\footnote{The detailed derivations~\cite{Zhao20} of CBS service curve in Eq.~(\ref{g:aggSerQ_AVB_TAS+CBS}) under TAS+CBS, credit upper bounds $c_i^{\max}$ and $\overline{c}_i^{\max}$ for arbitrary number of AVB classes, expressions for $\sigma^{\GB}_{i}$ and $\rho^{\GB}_{i}$, and CBS shaping curve in Eq.~(\ref{g:ShapingCur_TAS+CBS}) are not the contributions of the paper.
+But they are concluded in the supplementary document with the uniform symbols: \url{https://zenodo.org/record/6378112\#.YjqQReeZNPY}.}

-where $[\M]=\{[\F],[\NF]\}$ represents the choice of the credit state during GB, $c_{i[\M]}^{\max}=\{c_i^{\max},\overline{c}_i^{\max}\}$ with $c_i^{\max}$ from Eq.~(\ref{g:creditMaxF}) and $\overline{c}_i^{\max}$ from Eq.~(\ref{g:creditMaxNF}), of which the expression selection depends on the credit state during GB, and $\beta_{\TT}^{\TAS}(t)$ represents the minimum amount of service obtained by TT traffic in any interval, and is given as follows,
+where $\M\in\{\F,\NF\}$ represents the choice of the credit state during GB, $c_{i[\M]}^{\max}=\{c_i^{\max},\overline{c}_i^{\max}\}$ with $c_i^{\max}$ from Eq.~(\ref{g:creditMaxF}) and $\overline{c}_i^{\max}$ from Eq.~(\ref{g:creditMaxNF}), of which the expression selection depends on the credit state during GB, and $\beta_{\TT}^{\TAS}(t)$ represents the minimum amount of service obtained by TT traffic in any interval, and is given as follows,

 where

 and

 By applying $\alpha_{Q_i[\M]}^{\CBS}(t)$ and $\beta_{Q_i[\M]}^{\CBS}(t)$ into Eq.~(\ref{maxDQ}) and Eq.~(\ref{maxBQ}), the upper bound of latency $D_{Q_i[\M]}^{\CBS}$ and backlog $B_{Q_i[\M]}^{\CBS}$ for AVB flows of Class $M_i$ passing through the queue $Q_i$ under the architecture TAS+CBS can be calculated for two cases of credit during GB, respectively.